VetNexusMD professional nexus letter services logo

 3. Not Providing Complete Records

 A nexus letter is only as strong as the evidence it is based on.
-Veterans who submit incomplete records, missing service treatment records, omitting C&P exam reports, or excluding private treatment documentation, limit what even the best nexus letter doctor can accomplish.
-Before engaging a provider, gather all relevant records including your service treatment records, VA medical records, C&P exam reports, and any private treatment records.
+Veterans who submit incomplete records — missing service treatment records, omitting C&P exam reports, or excluding private documentation — limit what even the best nexus letter doctor can accomplish.
+Before engaging a provider, gather all relevant records including your service treatment records, VA medical records, C&P exam reports, and any private records.

 4. Waiting Until After a Denial to Seek a Nexus Letter

 While a nexus letter can absolutely be used on appeal, submitting one with your original claim is the strongest approach.
 An initial claim with a well-supported nexus opinion gives the VA rater the medical evidence needed to grant service connection on the first decision, avoiding the months or years that appeals can take.
-If your claim has already been denied, a nexus letter becomes even more critical, but acting earlier is always preferable.
+If your claim has already been denied, a nexus letter becomes even more critical — learn more about what to do after a VA claim denial.

 5. Falling for Guaranteed Approval Claims